 By Duane Craig

 From excavators to compactors, construction equipment of all types makes an increasingly large footprint on jobsites as well as project budgets.
-Here are tactics for deciding between buying or renting, and for managing these assets effectively once they are on the job.
+Here are effective measures for deciding between buying or renting, and for managing these assets effectively once they are on the job.

 Owning equipment scores high marks with companies that want maximum control.
 By owning, you decide not only what brand and features you get, but also the machine's availability for whatever use you want.
 Some companies, depending on their financial situation, might also benefit from the tax advantages of ownership.
 And, selling the equipment when you upgrade or no longer need it helps to recoup some of your operating and maintenance costs.
 If you buy a highly versatile machine, let's say a skid steer loader with multiple attachments, and you have a pipeline of continuing work for it, it is most likely the best option for you.
 Buying is also a logical decision for companies that require specialized equipment to deliver their core services, such as asphalt chippers for paving companies and paint sprayers for painting companies.